 The definition of automation is setting up a single task to run on its own – automating one thing.
 This single task can be anything from launching a web server, stopping a service, or invoking a call to initiate a failover event.

-The main difference between a workflow “automation” and an “orchestration” (in the context of cloud
+The main difference between a workstream “automation” and an “orchestration” (in the context of cloud

-computing) is that workflows are processed and completed as processes within a single domain for automation purposes, whereas true orchestration manages the flow of data and a workflow of both human and automated tasks directed towards larger goals and objectives.
+computing) is that workstreams are processed and completed as processes within a single domain for automation purposes, whereas true orchestration manages the flow of data and a workstream of both human and automated tasks directed towards larger goals and objectives.

 Orchestration vs Automation: The Difference Matters.